lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 ## Putting it all up together

 We have coded all the elements required to support the proper rendering of 3D models and pass transformation matrices to the shaders.
 We now can use them and also support another missing feature: resizing support.
-Let's start with the changes required in the `Render` class toi support resizing.
+Let's start with the changes required in the `Render` class to support resizing.

 ```java
 ...